-From Jennifer on October 1st, 2009 in Kitchen Remodel
+From Dean Dowd on October 01, 2009 in Kitchen Remodel

-Bamboo Flooring – It’s hard to miss the beauty of bamboo or the growing popularity of this green material.
+- Its hard to miss the beauty of bamboo or the growing popularity of this green material.
 Bamboo is a great way to get a uniquely textured solid wood in your kitchen.

-Concrete – It’s not just for basements, garages and sidewalks anymore!
+- Its not just for basements, garages and sidewalks anymore!
 Concrete makes a solid difference inside the home as well.
 Concrete countertops are eco-friendly, durable, easy to maintain and can be finished in some amazing patterns, textures and colors.

 Natural Wall Paints & Finishes

-Milk Paint – Another good reason to give thanks to our world’s hardworking cows.
+- Another good reason to give thanks to our world’s hardworking cows.
 Milk paint is an all-natural product that contains no VOCs or harmful agents.
-This product has actually been around since near the beginning of time – it’s about time we get back to our roots.
+This product has actually been around since near the beginning of time - its about time we get back to our roots.